Title: Hunter/BMCC Summer 2021 Faculty Seminar Series

 3) practice new technology tools that improve learning outcomes and student engagement;

 4) engage in professional development with their colleagues across disciplines and institutions.

 When is it and how will it work?

 The Seminar Series will meet entirely online for a total of six times.
-We will start with a kick-off and introduction and then gather on four Thursdays in January.
-Readings will be assigned between sessions, and participants will have opportunities to engage with each other through an online discussion forum.
-We will then meet again during the spring semester for a reunion and check-in to share our projects and innovations.
+We will start with a kick-off and introduction and then gather on four Wednesdays in June.
+Session topics will include leading discussion on race and student experiences in the classroom, student mental health and wellness, and inclusive teaching practices.
+In between sessions, participants will have opportunities to engage with each other through an online discussion forum.
+We will then meet again during the fall semester for a reunion and check-in to share our projects and innovations.
 Details below.

-- Late March/Early April, TBD: Mid-semester Reunion and Check-In
+- Late October/Early November, TBD: Mid-semester Reunion and Check-In

 What am I expected to do?